meob/pg_aiDBA/README.md

 ### RAG Parameters

-The behavior of the RAG system is controlled by the `rag_config` section in `config.json`.
+The behavior of the RAG data loading process is controlled by the following parameters in the `rag_config` section of the `config.json` file.

-- **`embedding_model`**: The model used to create numerical representations of text.
-The default is now set to `BAAI/bge-large-en-v1.5`, a powerful and well-regarded model.
-You can switch to other models, but you **must** re-run `load_rag.py` after changing the name.
+- **`embedding_model`**: The name of the embedding model to use, which **must be available on your Ollama instance**.
+This model is used to create numerical representations (embeddings) of your text documents.
+Example: `qllama/bge-large-en-v1.5`.
-  - **Important Note on Changing Models**: If you change the `embedding_model`, you **must** manually drop the RAG table in your PostgreSQL database (e.g., `DROP TABLE pg_aidba_rag_kb;` in `psql`) before re-running `python3 load_rag.py`.
-This is because different embedding models produce vectors of different dimensions, and the database table needs to be recreated with the correct vector dimension.
-Alternatively, you can change the `table_name` in `config.json` to use a new table.
+  - **Important Note on Changing Models**: If you change the `embedding_model`, you **must** re-run `python3 load_rag.py`.
+The script will automatically detect the new embedding dimension and recreate the table if necessary.
+It is recommended to use a new `table_name` in the configuration or manually drop the old table (`DROP TABLE pg_aidba_rag_kb;`) to avoid issues.

-  - **Good Alternatives**: `nomic-ai/nomic-embed-text-v1.5` (very efficient), `Salesforce/SFR-Embedding-Mistral` (latest generation), or the lighter `all-MiniLM-L6-v2` (fast, less resource-intensive).
+- **`tokenizer_model`**: The name of the model used by the `tiktoken` library for chunking text into tokens.
+The default, `"gpt-4"`, is a robust choice for general text.
+You can change it if you have specific tokenization needs.

-- **`chunk_size`**: The size of each piece of text (in tokens) stored in the vector database.
-The default of `512` is a good balance between context size and focus.
+- **`chunk_size`**: The maximum size of each text chunk **in tokens**.
+The default of `512` is a good balance between context size and focus, and it matches the context window of many embedding models.

 - **`chunk_overlap`**: The number of tokens that overlap between consecutive chunks.
-This prevents sentences from being cut in half and losing their meaning.
+This helps prevent sentences from being cut in half and losing their meaning, providing better context.

-## RAG Search Parameters
+### RAG Search Parameters

-The RAG search functionality has been enhanced to include database metadata and support parametric searches, allowing for more precise and context-aware retrieval of information.

-- **Database Metadata Inclusion**: When performing RAG searches, relevant metadata from the PostgreSQL database is now automatically incorporated into the query context.
-This enriches the search with real-time database schema, statistics, and configuration details, leading to more accurate and tailored recommendations.
-- **Parametric Searches**: The RAG system now supports parametric queries, enabling users to specify conditions and filters for their searches.
-This allows for highly targeted information retrieval based on specific criteria, improving the relevance of the retrieved documents for the LLM.
+These parameters, also in `rag_config`, control how the RAG system searches for relevant documents in the knowledge base.

+- **`distance_metric`**: The metric for the similarity search.
+It can be `cosine` (default), `euclidean` (L2), or `inner_product`.
+For text embeddings, `cosine` is generally the recommended and most effective metric.

+- **`similarity_threshold`**: A filter to exclude less relevant results.
+For `cosine` and `euclidean` distance, where lower values mean higher similarity, only results with a distance *less than* this value are returned.
+The default of `1.0` effectively disables this filter.
+Note that `pgvector` calculates **cosine distance** (`1 - cosine similarity`), which ranges from 0 (identical) to 2 (opposite).
+Therefore, a smaller value indicates higher similarity.
+A value like `0.4` or `0.5` can be used to enforce a stricter similarity match.

+- **`retrieval_limit`**: The maximum number of document chunks to retrieve from the knowledge base.
+These retrieved chunks are then added to the LLM's prompt to provide context for the analysis.

+### Advanced Note: RAG vs. Fine-Tuning

+This project leverages Retrieval-Augmented Generation (RAG) to provide specific knowledge to the LLM.
+An alternative approach is to fine-tune a model.
+However, fine-tuning requires creating a large and expensive training dataset (hundreds of expert-written sample reports).
+RAG proves to be a more practical and flexible solution, allowing the knowledge base to be updated by simply editing text files in the `rag_sources/` directory, without needing to retrain the model.

+### SQL Scripts Customization

+Last but not least, the SQL scripts (`pg2aidba_base.sql` and `pg2aidba.sql`) are a critical component.
+They are the first to be executed and collect all the raw data for the analysis.

+The queries in these files have been extracted and adapted from the comprehensive `pg2html.sql` script found in the [db2html project](https://github.com/meob/db2html/tree/master/pg2html/pg2html.sql).
+You can modify these scripts to add, remove, or alter queries to better suit your specific monitoring needs.

+**Important**: If you add new queries or data points, remember to update the corresponding prompt file (`prompt/base_prompt.txt` or `prompt/perf_prompt.txt`).
+This ensures the LLM is aware of the new data and can include it in its analysis.

 ## License

 This project is released under the Apache 2.0 license (meob).